Shad00Z/machine-learning-compilers/docs/project_overview/02_project_report.rst

 In the same week, we also explored the impact of accumulator block shapes for performance reasons.
 Specifically, we implemented a microkernel for computing ``C+=AB`` with dimensions ``M=64``, ``N=64``, and ``K=64``.
 This required adapting our existing ``matmul_64_48_64`` kernel to support the extended ``N`` dimension.
 The details and benchmarking results of this extension are documented in the :ref:`Accumulator Block Shapes<3.5 Accumulator Block Shapes>` section.

+After implementing and optimizing standard matrix multiplication kernels, we extended our work to support :ref:`batch-reduce GEMM<3.6 Batch-Reduce GEMM>` operations.
+We reused and adapted our existing microkernels to handle multiple matrices efficiently.

 In week 4 ... (we also started with the jitter)

 In week 5 ... (big 8h benchmark)